JelteF/derive_more/doc/add.md

 }
 ```

-Also not the Unit type that throws an error when adding it to itself.
+Also note the Unit type that throws an error when adding it to itself.